elabftw/elabftw/doc/faq.rst

 * Labbook : a perl based software, still stuck in 1999 and virtually impossible to install/use.

-* Cynote : project is dead since 2010.
+* Cynote : has some qualities, but UI is terrible and the project is dead since 2010.

 What about compliance to standards?
 -----------------------------------